peteretelej/md-server/docs/sdk/README.md

 # MD Server Python SDK

-Simplified Python SDK for document to markdown conversion using md-server.
+Python SDK for document to markdown conversion using md-server.

 ## Installation